psf/policies/docs/python.org/Privacy-Notice.md

 -   Fastly to host the <python.org> website and services.
 Your information transits their servers.
 Their use of this information is subject to the [Data Processing Terms](https://www.fastly.com/data-processing) between Fastly and PSF and the Fastly [Privacy Policy](https://www.fastly.com/privacy/).

 -   Sentry to aggregate error information from the <python.org> website and services.
 Some personal information may be stored on their servers.
 Their use of this information is subject to the [Data Processing Addendum](https://sentry.io/legal/dpa/) between Sentry and PSF and the Sentry [Privacy Policy](https://sentry.io/privacy/).

--   Google Analytics to aggregate traffic analytics.
-Some personal information may be transited to their servers.
-Their use of this information is subject to the [Google Ads Data Processing Terms](https://privacy.google.com/businesses/processorterms/) between Google and PSF and the Google [Privacy Policy](https://policies.google.com/privacy).

--   Plausible to aggregate traffic analytics.
-Some personal information may be stored on ther servers.
-Their use of this information is subject to the [Plausible Analytics Data Processing Agreement](https://plausible.io/dpa) between Plausible and PSF asnd the Plausible [Privacy Policy](https://plausible.io/privacy).

 ## 3. HOW DO WE USE THE PERSONAL INFORMATION WE COLLECT